MCV test featured image showing lavender-top blood tube and CBC report with MCV highlighted.

 Important Word Explanations

-Microcytic: Condition where red blood cells are smaller than normal.
+• Microcytic: Describes red blood cells that are smaller than normal.

-Macrocytic: Condition where red blood cells are larger than normal.
+• Macrocytic: Describes red blood cells that are larger than normal.

-Femtoliter (fL): A unit used to measure the size of cells.
+• Femtoliter (fL): A unit used to measure the volume of very small cells.

 ~END~